- 1 Can the Jewish people see Christ in the Old Testament?

 He put His Holy Spirit in the midst of them

 The Apostle’s message of Christ in the Old Testament may be appealing to Christians, but how about the Jewish people?
 Can they see Christ in the Old Testament, without referring to the New Testament?

 Yes of course they can.

-  This was the effort of Justin Martyr’s famous book, written in 135 A.D., A Dialogue with Tryphos, a Jew.
+This was the effort of Justin Martyr’s famous book, written in 135, A Dialogue with Tryphos, a Jew.